-Printer Driver (cdprint.h)
+CD_PRINTER - Printer Driver (cdprint.h)

 This driver provides access to a System Default Printer.

-Currently, it works only in platforms Microsoft Windows and Macintosh, but it is possible to use it in other platforms without the risk of compilation error.
+Currently, it works only in Microsoft Windows platforms, but it is possible to use it in other platforms without the risk of compilation error.
 If you attempt to create a canvas in another platform, the function cdCreateCanvas will return NULL.